shenghua-liu/HoloScope/README.md

         The number of block we need from the algorithm Return
     ---------
-    (gsrows, gbscores), gbestvx, opt
+    (gbestvx, (gsrows, gbscores)), opt
-        Block (gsrows, gbscores) has the best objective values 'gbestvx' of suspicious object among nblock blocks.
+        Block (gsrows, gbscores) has the best objective values 'gbestvx' among *nblock* blocks.
+	gbestvx: float
+            the best objective value of the *nblock* blocks.
         gsrows: list
             is the list of suspicious rows.
         gbscores: list
             is the suspicoius scores for every objects.
 The index is object id, and value is the score.
-        gbestvx: float
-            the best objective value of the nblock blocks.
+With the scores, you can get the suspicious rank of the objects.
-        opt: class instance
+        opt: instance of HoloScopeOpt class
-            the class instance which contains all the nblock blocks. opt.nbests: list
+            the class instance which contains all the *nblock* blocks in opt.nbests. opt.nbests: list
-                This is the list contains nblock solutions in the form of tuples, (opt.bestvx, (srows, bscores))
+                This is the list contains *nblock* solutions in the form of tuple, i.e., (opt.bestvx, (srows, bscores))
     '''
 ```